13 Surprising Things That Can Affect Your Immune System

 Furthermore, Nance says that high salt intake has also been shown to alter immune function by suppressing regulatory T cells, which help with the body's anti-inflammatory response.

 Too much exercise

-It's no surprise that not getting enough exercise can weaken your immune system—but Mitchell says over-exercising can also be harmful.
+It's no surprise that not getting enough exercise can weaken your immune system—but over-exercising can also be harmful, according to Dean C. Mitchell, MD, clinical assistant professor at Touro College of Osteopathic Medicine.
 "Too much exercise increases Interleukin-6 (IL-6)" and depresses immune system function, he explains.

 Loss and grief

 Losing a loved one is a devastating experience and long-term grief can impact your immune system, according to a 2012 study published in Dialogues in Clinical Neuroscience.
 Researchers found that "an unresolving grief response may be a risk factor for altered immune response," but this effect is not immediate.
 Participants characterized as having a "harm-avoidant temperament and long-lasting dysphoric mood" six months after the unexpected loss of a loved one had a more reduced immune system response than participants who exhibited lower grief levels.

 Chances are you're feeling lonelier than usual during this time of social distancing.
 That's why it's important to maintain all the virtual connections that you can.

 A 2015 study published in Proceedings of the National Academy of Sciences found that "perceived social isolation" (loneliness) is linked to immune system changes.
 Steve Cole, the study's lead author, observed that when participants felt lonely, they had significantly higher levels of the hormone norepinephrine in their blood.
 When a person is in a life-threatening situation, norepinephrine courses through the blood and shuts down immune system functions, such as viral defenses.
 Meanwhile, the production of white blood cells called monocytes increases.